Pinterest Marketing: Your Ultimate Creative Guide (2023)

 Pinterest is a platform built to engage imaginations and inspire creativity.
 You can really flex your brand’s creative muscles when ideating your video content, but stay aware that Pinners will also have a more discerning eye as to what’s trendy and relevant.
 Pinterest has identified a few key best practices to help users have a greater understanding of what makes content pop on the platform.

-- You’re the Focus: Your brand should be at the forefront of any ad you create.
+- Focus on yourself.
+Your brand should be at the forefront of any ad you create.
 This isn’t the time to experiment with abstract visuals.
 Take out any guesswork from your videos, and plainly showcase your offering.

-- Hook Your Audience Video Pins are the best thumb stoppers on Pinterest.
-They’re a great way to grab a Pinner’s attention, but if they aren’t instantly engaging, a user may scroll past it.
+- Hook your audience.
+Video Pins are the best thumb stoppers on Pinterest.
+They’re a great way to grab a Pinner’s attention, but if they aren’t instantly engaging, a user may scroll past them.
 According to Pinterest, video drives impact at just 2 seconds and users are 2.6x more likely to make a purchase after viewing brand video content.
 Employing dynamic video styles, like stop-motion animation, can help your brand immediately stand out in a user’s feed.

-If you don’t have an in-house team of video professionals, or access to a marketplace of expert creators, we’ve got you covered.
-We’ve identified some best tips and strategies when planning Pinterest video ads for your social media marketing campaign.
+If you don’t have an in-house team of video professionals or access to a video production marketplace of expert creators, we’ve got you covered.
+We’ve identified some best tips and strategies when planning Pinterest video ads for your social media video marketing campaign.

 Use Pinterest Trends

-This Seasonal creative from Frito-Lay for National Taco Day communicate messaging with eye-catching on-screen text.
+This seasonal creative from Frito-Lay for National Taco Day communicates their message with eye-catching on-screen text.

-DISCOVER NEW TRENDS: Top 5 Social Media Video Marketing Trends
+Discover new trends: Top 10 Social Media Video Marketing Trends

 Design for Inspiration